ge0rge97/GuessNumberGame/README.md

 In app using:

-- ModelViewViewmodel (MVVM) architectural pattern
+- ModelViewViewModel (MVVM) architectural pattern
 - UIKit
 - OOP Patterns (Memento, Singletoon)
 - UserDefaults to save number of tries of each side